orglace/denver-airport/README.md

 To run and test this solution please make the following steps.

 1. Clone the github repository to the local machine (or download it from https://github.com/orglace/denver-airport/archive/master.zip).
-Then open a terminal en your computer and type:
+So open a terminal en your computer and type:

 ```
 $ git clone git@github.com:orglace/denver-airport.git